-- Only Hire a Licensed Professional.
-Our technicians are frequently fix work that was done improperly the first time.
+- Only hire a licensed professional.
+Our technicians frequently fix work that was done improperly the first time.
 Do not choose a contractor based on price alone; consider value and experience when it comes to your home’s safety.
-Only a licensed contractor should test and perform installation of new gas lines.
+Only a licensed contractor should test and perform the installation of new gas lines.

-- Call 811 Before Digging.
+- Call 811 before digging.
 Calling a professional before digging can save you from unnecessary accidents or repairs.
-Read the article “When to Call” here for more information.

 Gas lines naturally show signs of wear and corrosion over time.
-Noticeable fractures, twisted or dented lining as well as less gas being generated can all be signs of a leak.
+Noticeable fractures, twisted or dented lining, or a decrease in gas being generated can all be signs of a leak.
 Regular inspections of your lines are recommended.
-Early detections and prevent significant damage or health problems.
+Early detection can prevent significant damage or health problems.
 Any time a gas leak occurs, you should consider having repairs performed on the line.

-If you smell gas or your local gas company has turned off the gas to your home, call Fahrenheit Mechanical Systems at 615-371-8887.
+If you smell gas or if your local gas company has turned off the gas to your home, call Fahrenheit Mechanical Systems.
 We will get a technician out to your home or business quickly to assess the gas problem.
-Our gas leak specialists have extensive training and experience when it comes to gas line installations and repairs on your heating systems and gas appliances.
+Our gas leak specialists have extensive training and experience when it comes to gas line installations and repairs of your heating systems and gas appliances.